TheOdinProject/curriculum/foundations/installations/installations.md

 ![The Xubuntu - Optical Disk Selector screen but with an ISO loaded](https://cdn.statically.io/gh/TheOdinProject/curriculum/5d27ddb08c8cf3c553537deb6156a5c7f7aa1bac/foundations/installations/prerequisites/imgs/14.png)

-You can now start the VM by right clicking on the icon in the menu and by clicking the large "Start" arrow at the top.
+You can now start the VM by right clicking on the icon in the menu and by clicking the large **Start** arrow at the top.

 When the VM starts up, you'll be asked to install Xubuntu.
-All of the default options can be left alone, including the Installation type ("Erase disk and install Ubuntu").
+All of the default options can be left alone, including the Installation type (**Erase disk and install Ubuntu**).
 It may sound dangerous, but the VM can only see the "Hard Drive" of the VM.
 This is the beauty of VMs: the ability to separate the physical space of your computer across many VMs.
 While installing, be sure to take note of the password and username you chose, we will need these later.

 The rest of the installation is pretty straightforward, but if you have any questions, you can find Ubuntu's official installation guide for Ubuntu [here](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0).

-When the installation is finished and asks you to **"Please remove the installation medium, then press ENTER"**, simply press ENTER.
+When the installation is finished and asks you to **"Please remove the installation medium, then press ENTER"**, simply press `Enter`.
 No need to remove anything.

 ### Step 3: Install and Enable Guest Additions